tweag/python-monorepo-example/2018-02-27-bazel-haskell.md

 C header files, even if this was a C file of a package deep in the dependency graph.

-By using Bazel, you get to piggyback on years of performance tuning, improving scalability, and tooling development (static analysis, documentation generators, debuggers, profilers, etc) by Google engineers over a period of nearly 10 years.
+By using Bazel, you get to piggyback on all the work towards performance tuning, improving scalability, and tooling development (static analysis, documentation generators, debuggers, profilers, etc) by Google engineers over a period of nearly 10 years.
 And since its open sourcing, that of a community of engineers at companies using Bazel, such as Stripe, Uber, Asana, Dropbox etc.

 Better still, Bazel already has support for building a variety of languages, including C/C++, Rust, Scala, Java, Objective-C, etc. By